Sudan's Bashir says protesters trying to copy Arab Spring

 “This is an attempt to copy the Arab Spring in Sudan, these are the same slogans and appeals and the very wide use of social media sites.”

-Citing what he said was the “harmful agitation” that such countries had witnessed, he added: “The Sudanese people are alert and will not allow for any intrusion or attempt to destabilise the security of Sudan.”
+Citing what he said was the “harmful agitation” that countries affected by the Arab Spring witnessed, he added: “The Sudanese people are alert and will not allow for any intrusion or attempt to destabilize the security of Sudan.”

-In Khartoum sit-ins began in some public squares in response to an appeal from a professionals’ association that has led calls for protests.
+In Khartoum, authorities tried to disperse a number of sit-ins taking place in public squares in response to an appeal from a professionals’ association that has led calls for protests.

+Security forces fired tear gas cannisters at protesters gathered in at least four of the sit-ins, while in others demonstraters tried to block side streets leading to the main squares with rocks and other materials.

 One of the slogans used by Sudanese protesters - “The people want the fall of the regime” - was made famous by uprisings in Tunisia, Egypt and other Arab states.